deckhouse/deckhouse/docs/site/_includes/getting_started/bm/STEP_FINALIZE.md

 {%- endofftopic %}
 </li></ul>

-Next, you will need to create an Ingress controller, a Storage Class for data storage, a user to access the web interfaces, and configure the DNS.
+Next, you will need to create an Ingress controller, a user to access the web interfaces, and configure the DNS.
 <ul><li><p><strong>Setting up an Ingress controller</strong></p>
 <p>On the <strong>master node</strong>, create the <code>ingress-nginx-controller.yml</code> file containing the Ingress controller configuration:</p>
   {% snippetcut name="ingress-nginx-controller.yml" selector="ingress-nginx-controller-yml" %}